mawrkus/pull-request-review-guide/README.md

 > Alan:
 > I can imagine why you are putting this fix here now, but our mission is to make the templates simplier, and the only way to accomplish that is to move all the business logic related to the page to the model.
 > It's a bit more complicated, but this is the way that we need to follow now.
 There are many benefits of doing that, and one of them is to have tests.
-> If you need some help about it, write me.
+> If you need some help about it, drop me a message.

 ## 📔 Profiles

-- The terrorist
+- The terrorist: destroys every piece of code one by one.
-- The picky
+- The picky: will approve the PR with great difficulty, because there's always a little something to improve.
-- The approve bot
+- The bot: will always approve the PR without any comment.
+For some, their best friend, for others, the most annoying reviewer.
-- The vague
+- The vague: can be found by following the trail of "What do you mean?" comments.
-- The bull
+- The bull: answers comments by committing new changes.
-- The ghost
+- The ghost: was in the PR, or not.
+Have you seen him?
-- The purist
+- The purist: does not live in a world of tradeoffs and concessions.

 ## 📔 Resources